FireboltCasters/npm-template/README.md

 ## How to setup your project

-First and most importantly, edit the setup.json file to match your project:
+First and most importantly, edit the setup.json file to match your project.
+For sonar see section "Sonar" in this ReadMe.:

 ```javascript
 {